-30. While it is no longer considered out of order to make reference to visitors in the Public Gallery any such reference should be brief and very relevant to the debate.
-Members must never directly address visitors in the Gallery.
+29. It is no longer considered out of order to make any reference to visitors in the Public Gallery, but any such reference should be brief and relevant to the debate, and must not be phrased in a way that might intimidate or seek to influence debate.